Dolores del Río: Alleged rivalries

-There are many anecdotes about her rivalry with Lupe Vélez.
+There are many anecdotes about her rivalry with fellow Mexican actress Lupe Vélez.
 Del Río never understood the quarrel that Vélez kept with her.
 Vélez hated del Río, and called her "bird of bad omen".
 Del Río was terrified to meet her in public places.
 When this happened, Vélez was scathing and aggressive.
 Vélez openly mimicked del Río, ironically making fun of her elegance.
 But the prestige of del Río was known and respected, and Vélez could not ignore this.
 Vélez wore spectacular costumes, but never reached del Río's supreme elegance.
 Vélez was popular, had many friends and devoted fans, but never attended the social circle in Hollywood, where del Río was accepted without reservations.
 Vélez spoke ill of del Río, but del Río never mentioned her name in an offensive way.
 Vélez evidently resented Del Rio's success during the years in which both met in Hollywood.

-There was media speculation about a strong rivalry between Del Rio and María Félix, another diva of the Mexican Cinema.
+There was media speculation about a strong rivalry between del Rio and María Félix, another successful actress of the Mexican Cinema.
 Félix said in her autobiography: "With Dolores I don't have any rivalry.
 On the contrary.
 We were friends and we always treated each other with great respect.
 We were completely different.
 She [was] refined, interesting, soft on the deal, and I'm more energetic, arrogant and bossy".
 Félix said in another interview: "Dolores del Río was a great lady.
 She behaved like a princess.
 A very intelligent and very funny woman.
 I appreciate her very much and I have great memories of her".